sheldonhull/sheldonhull.hugo/content/blog/2015-08-05-running-very-large-scripts-is-not-a-strong-area-for-ssms.md

 date: "2015-08-05T00:00:00Z"
 tags:
 - sql-server
-title: Running very large scripts is not a strong area for SSMS
+title: "Running very large scripts is not a strong area for SSMS"
+slug: "Running very large scripts is not a strong area for SSMS"
 ---

 ## out of memory, argggh!